GlenMerlin/AutoDelete/README.md

 If you have an urgent message about the operation of the bot, say `@AutoDelete adminhelp ... your message here ...` and I'll get back to you as soon as I see it.

-Add it to your server here: https://autodelete.riking.org/discord_auto_delete/oauth/start

-**[Support me on Patreon](https://patreon.com/riking)** if you enjoy the bot or to help keep it running! https://www.patreon.com/riking
+**[Support the original creator on Patreon](https://patreon.com/riking)** if you enjoy the bot or to help keep it running! https://www.patreon.com/riking

 Announcements server: https://discord.gg/FUGn8yE